Stablecoins are some of the most highly traded coins on the market. In some weeks, Tether outpaces Bitcoin in trading volume.

 Crypto-backed stablecoins are often overcollateralised to account for potential fluctuations within the market.
 A prime example of this would be the ‘on-chain’ cryptocurrency, Dai (DAI).

 Let’s say a crypto-backed stablecoin is worth $1.
-This $1 will be tied to another cryptocurrency worth $2 or more.
-If the backing currency loses value, the stablecoin could still be worth $1.
-There is a built-in buffer to account for price changes.
+This $1 will be tied to a reserve made up of another cryptocurrency, or selection of them, with a total value always greater than the stablecoin’s total circulating supply more than $1.
+If the backing currencies lose value, the stablecoin could still be worth $1 due to the built-in buffer reserve, accounting for price changes.

 This class of coins often utilises smart contracts, removing the need for third parties to validate transactions on the network.
 This decentralised approach to management differentiates crypto-backed stablecoins from many fiat-backed ones.